Arinpe/Car_Rentals-Frontend/README.md

 # Find Your House

-An App where you can view and add favourite houses to a list.
+An App where you can view and rent your favourite cars to a list.

 # Home Page
 ![screenshot](./snapshot2.PNG)